For the past 21 years, I have been living with Migraine.

 It makes me feel bored not to be able to do anything enjoyable and rewarding of my time.

-I also know the cost of pushing myself when in pain: a longer, more painful attack.
+I also know the cost of pushing myself when in pain: a more prolonged, more painful attack.

 I have sent my partner away asking him to enjoy his day as we are taking time off for the ‘celebration’; I see, indeed, no reason why he should sacrifice his day to mine.